urasandesu/Prig/README.md

 ### Step 5: Run Tests
-In fact, to enable any profiler based mocking tool, you has to set the environment variables.
+In fact, to enable any profiler based mocking tool, you have to set the environment variables.
 Microsoft Fakes/Typemock Isolator/Telerik JustMock provides the small runner it required, it is true at Prig.
 So use `prig.exe` to run the test as follows(continue in the Package Manager Console):
 ```powershell
 PM> cd <Your Test Project's Output Directory(e.g. cd .\ConsoleApplicationTest\bin\Debug)>
 PM> prig run -process "C:\Program Files (x86)\NUnit 2.6.3\bin\nunit-console.exe" -arguments "ConsoleApplicationTest.dll /domain=None /framework=v4.0"